Frequently Asked Questions

 Is it safe to have dental treatment during pregnancy?

 Yes, with proper shielding, dental X-rays and most treatments are safe.
 Emergency treatments like root canals or extractions should not be delayed.
-Elective treatments are often postponed until after pregnancy.
+Elective treatments are often postponed until after delivery.

 How long does it take to heal after a tooth extraction?